Receivers for low-bandwidth optical (through-the-air) communications

 One peculiar quirk of this circuit at higher levels of ambient light is the fact that the frequency response becomes skewed and the audio will begin to sound distinctly tinny.
 The reason for this is that at higher levels of ambient light, the photodiode becomes more and more conductive, and as this happens the capacitance of the photodiode - the primary limitation of high frequency response - is increasingly shunted by the lower effective resistance, thereby improving high frequency response.
 Additionally, as the photodiode current (along with the gate current) increases, the gate impedance also drops, further reducing the effects of the photodiode's capacitance.
 Under very low-light conditions, the "knee" frequency is around 150-250 Hz for the BPW34 (depending on the photodiode's capacitance and the amount of reverse bias) and is generally unnoticeable (except as a slight lack of "bass" response) but with higher levels of light this "knee" moves well into the middle of the audio range where the post-emphasis effects of the differentiator become quite obvious in the audio.

 Comment: It would be a fairly easy matter to provide an extra control to adjust the "knee" frequency of the differentiator to manually compensate for frequency response differences as well as an extra resistor and capacitor to recover the "lost" bass response - but the low-frequency rolloff may be an advantage because of its tendency to attenuate 100/120Hz hum from AC-powered light sources.
+Under these conditions, one might consider taking the audio from the "flat" output of the circuit depicted in Figure 8, below.

 Remember: The receiver tested had about 14dB better intrinsic sensitivity than the original VK7MJ receiver, so you may very well be able to tolerate a bit of "optical attenuation" on this circuit and still have performance that is on par with the "non daylight" version of the VK7MJ circuit.
-It is also worth noting that almost all (ambient) light sources contain large amounts of noise, so it may be that the distant signal source may simply be drowned in a sea of optical noise from these other sources, anyway.
+It is also worth noting that almost all (ambient) light sources contain large amounts of thermal noise, so it may be that the distant signal source may simply be being drowned in a sea of optical noise from these other sources, anyway.

 Figure 7: